Daniel Correa: Botafogo

 Daniel Correa made his Série A debut for Bota on 20 October 2013, coming on as a late substitute for Hyuri in a 2–2 draw against Vasco da Gama.
 He became a starter during the 2014 Campeonato Carioca, and scored his first goals on 10 May 2014, netting a hat-trick in a 6–0 home routing of Criciúma.

 In September 2014, Daniel Correa suffered a knee injury which ended his season prematurely.

 São Paulo

 On 27 December 2014, despite being injured, Daniel Correa joined São Paulo on a three-year contract.
 He subsequently struggled with recurrent injuries, which limited his appearances for the club.

 Daniel Correa was subsequently loaned to Coritiba, Ponte Preta and São Bento.

 Death

 On 27 October 2018, Daniel Correa was found dead in São José dos Pinhais, Paraná.
 It was later revealed that he was murdered after attending a party in the city.
-He had been beaten, partially beheaded, and his genitals were mutilated.

-Edison Brittes Junior confessed to the killing, alleging that Daniel tried to rape his wife.
+He had been beaten and partially beheaded, and his genitals had been mutilated.
+Edison Brittes Junior confessed to the killing, alleging that Daniel Correa had tried to rape his wife.